microsoft/TypeScript-Handbook/pages/Namespaces and Modules.md

 In TypeScript, we can use the pattern shown below to implement this and other advanced loading scenarios to directly invoke the module loaders without losing type safety.

 The compiler detects whether each module is used in the emitted JavaScript.
-For modules that are only used as part of the type system, no `require` calls are emitted.
+If a module identifier is only ever used in type annotations and never as an expression then no `require` call is emitted for that module.
 This culling of unused references is a good performance optimization, and also allows for optional loading of those modules.

 The core idea of the pattern is that the `import id = require('...')` statement gives us access to the types exposed by the module.